zmalone/chef-web-docs/snippets/learn-the-basics/rhel/aws/machine_config.md

-This tutorial was last tested using this configuration:
+This module  was last tested using this configuration:

 * CentOS 7 on Amazon Web Services
   * Region: us-east-1